Skip to content

 More books in schools

-Pupils in Sweden need more textbooks.
-Physical books are important for their learning and teachers’ work, yet many schools do not have enough suitable textbooks.
-In 2023, the Government introduced a new government grant targeting preschool classes, compulsory school and equivalent school forms.
-This government grant can be used to purchase textbooks and teachers’ guides.
-The Government is now proposing to enhance this investment with the aim of working towards the principle of one textbook per pupil per subject.
-A total of SEK 685 million in 2023 and SEK 658 million in 2024 has been allocated.
-For 2025, the Government is proposing an additional SEK 200 million, which means the government grant comprises SEK 755 million and then SEK 555 million annually.
+Sweden’s pupils need more textbooks, and the Government is striving to fulfil the principle of one textbook per pupil and subject.
+Physical books are important for pupils’ learning and teachers’ work, but many schools still lack appropriate textbooks.
+In 2023, the Government introduced a new government grant targeting preschool classes, compulsory school and equivalent forms of schooling.
+This grant can be used to purchase textbooks and teachers’ guides.
+In total, SEK 685 million in 2023, SEK 658 million in 2024 and SEK 755 million in 2025 have been allocated.
+After this, the annual allocation will be SEK 555 million per year.

 Previously, pupils’ access to textbooks was not guaranteed.
 With the Riksdag’s decision on the Government Bill Stärkt tillgång till läromedel (‘Improved access to teaching aids’), clarifications to the Education Act entered into force on 1 July 2024, and include ensuring that pupils have access to textbooks and other teaching and learning tools.